Our Mission at Sale Salvation Army Church is:

 Most of the music the Songsters use is published by the Salvation Army but it includes a number of contemporary songs from well-known Christian writers as well as more “home grown” material.
 Although the majority of songster members are uniformed Salvationists, everyone is welcome to come along and join in with them at practices and we’d be glad to welcome you one Thursday evening at 7.15pm!

-"Souled" is our worship band at Sale and help to lead the worship on a regular basis in our Church.
-Our group has evolved over the last ten years and what started out as just a keyboard player, a bass guitarist and a vocalist huddled round the piano has now emerged into a vibrant group of Christan musicians who want to serve the Lord using the ministry of music.
+Our worship band at Sale helps to lead the worship in our Church.
+Our group has evolved over the last 20 years and what started out as just a keyboard player, a bass guitarist and a vocalist huddled round the piano has now emerged into a vibrant group of Christian musicians who want to serve the Lord using the ministry of music.

-Oliver Chalker is the founder member and leader of the group and he plays a vital role in leading the other seven members of "Souled", choosing suitable music for worship, introducing new songs and arranging all the different parts.
+There are many members of the group who work together in choosing suitable music for worship, introducing new songs and arranging all the different parts.

-We meet on alternate Friday evenings to prepare for worship and to share together.
 Our mission is to bring people into the presence of God through the medium of music - we want those who sing with us in worship to catch a glimpse of the greatness of our God.
 Contemporary worship music has had huge impact of the members of the group and we hope that through our music others can experience the power of God too.

-The LORD is my strength and my defense; he has become my salvation.
+The LORD is my strength and my defence; he has become my salvation.
 He is my God, and I will praise him, my father's God, and I will exalt. - Exodus 15:2